michaelpq/michaelpq.github.io/projects/lem/index.markdown

 - maintenance
 - project
 ---
-[mg](https://github.com/michaelpq/mg) is an emacs-like light-weight editor, formerly named MicroGnuEmacs.
-For my own needs and to improve its portability, I have been hacking it a bit, finishing with a fork of it that has a couple of modifications:
+[lem](https://github.com/michaelpq/lem) is an emacs-like light-weight editor, based on mg.
+For my own needs and to improve its portability and it maintenance I have been hacking it a bit, finishing with a fork of it that has a couple of modifications:

   * Use of 4-space tab by default
-  * Removal of ctags support to remove dependency on clens
+  * Removal of independent extensions, removing dependency on clens
   * Update of BSD-related functions to more global things
    * strtonum to strtol
    * strlcat and strlcpy managed using a dedicated port file